-Applicants are strongly encouraged to take the TOEFL® test prior to coming to SVU.
-Those applicants who did not take the TOEFL® or IELTSTM test, or those who did not pass the proficiency requirements stated above, will be required to take the TOEFL®/IELTSTM test during their first week of class at SVU.
-The students can either take the official TOEFL® or IELTSTM at certain test centers or the Institutional TOEFL® administered by SVU.
+Applicants are strongly encouraged to take the test prior to coming to SVU.
+Those applicants who did not take the TOEFL®, IELTSTM, or TOEIC® test, or those who did not pass the proficiency requirements stated above, will be required to take the English Placement Test during the first week at SVU.
+The students can either take the official TOEFL®, IELTSTM, or TOEIC® at certain test centers or the Institutional TOEFL® administered by SVU.
 Applicants will be on conditional admission until English proficiency is demonstrated.

-If an applicant does not qualify for provision admission as indicated above, the applicant will have to arrange to have an English language evaluation upon arrival and will be recommended, if necessary, any required steps for remediation.
-This may include passing on or more English classes or retaking the TOEFL®/IELTSTM or equivalent proficiency test.
-Also note that the applicant also has the option to retake the TOEFL®/IELTSTM prior to arriving at SVU and if the new scores exceed the minimum required, the applicant will not have his/her English evaluated upon admission.
+If an applicant does not qualify for provisional admission as indicated above, the applicant will have to arrange to have an English language evaluation upon arrival and will be recommended, if necessary, any required steps for remediation.
+This may include passing one or more English classes or retaking the TOEFL®/IELTSTM/TOEIC® or equivalent proficiency test.
+Also note that the applicant has the option to retake the TOEFL®/IELTSTM/TOEIC® prior to arriving at SVU and if the new scores exceed the minimum required, the applicant will not have his/her English evaluated upon admission.

-Waiving the TOEFL®/IELTSTM Requirements
+WaivingtheTOEFL®/IELTSTM/TOEIC®Requirements

-International applicants who have earned Bachelor's or higher degrees from English-speaking accredited institutions in the United States, Great Britain, Ireland, Australia, New Zealand, or other eligible English-speaking countries do not have to submit TOEFL®/IELTSTM scores.

-The TOEFL®/IELTSTM requirement may be waived on a case-by-case basis for students who have earned a degree from a foreign institution where the language of instruction was English.
+International applicants who have earned Bachelor's or higher degrees from English-speaking accredited institutions in the United States, Great Britain, Ireland, Australia, or New Zealand do not have to submit TOEFL®/IELTSTM/TOEIC® scores.
+The TOEFL®/IELTSTM/TOEIC® requirement may be waived on a case-by-case basis for students who have earned a degree from a foreign institution where the language of instruction was English.
 Documentation that the school's language of instruction was English must be provided.